crpurcell/friendlyVRI/docs/README.md

 * numpy
 * matplotlib
 * pil *or* pillow
-* opencv (optional - enables webcam image capture)
+* opencv (optional - enables web-cam image capture)

 If you use the default python interpreter, these can usually be installed from the command line on Linux or Mac OS X by executing the